 Outrageous women: Chansons and stories about the seemingly weaker sex

-Weaker sex?
-No way!
-"What men can do, we've been able to do for a long time – and perhaps a whole lot more!" blared the great Berlin comedian Claire Waldoff in 1926.
+The weaker sex?
+Not a chance!
+“What men can do, we’ve been able to do for ages—and maybe even a whole lot more!” the great Berlin comedienne Claire Waldoff belted out from the stage as far back as the imperial era and the 1920s.

-It's time for women to finally be who they feel comfortable being – on an equal footing with men.
+It’s time women can finally be who we feel comfortable being—on equal footing with men!

 Additional information